-An overview of my past experience:
+An overview of my past experience (and here's my resume):

 At the Poynter Institute, I reported on the future of news with a focus on student media.